Information-theoretic interpretation of quantum formalism: General systems

-where the $r$ vectors $\ket{e_i}$ form an orthonormal array in $\mathcal{H}$.
-Let $\mathcal{P}$ denote the real probability space associated with $\mathcal{H}$ and $\mathcal{W}_I$ the tautological simplex in $\mathcal{P}$.
-Construct the vectors $v_i= \braket{e_i}{e_i}=(v_{i,\omega})\in\mathcal{P}$ as $v_{i,\omega} =|e_{i,\omega}|^2$ and $w_\Lambda\in\mathcal{P}$ as $w_{\Lambda}=\sum_i\lambda_i v_i$.
-In regular systems, the rank of the set $\{v_i\}$ is $r$. \begin{definition}[Regular chart] A rank $r$ chart is regular (or nonsingular) when the $r$ extreme orthonormal vectors $\ket{e_i}$ in the Hilbert space are reverse transcribed as a system $v_i = \braket{e_i}{e_i}$ of rank $r$ in the probability space.
-Otherwise, the chart is singular. \end{definition} In singular charts, the rank of $\{v_{i}\}$ is less than $r$ and may even be reduced to 1.
-This occurs specifically when the chart contains no information, while the density matrix is different from a scalar matrix.
-For instance this happens when the current chart is complementary of the canonical chart (see Sec (\ref{MUB} below) because in this case all information is concentrated in the canonical chart and then the current chart is devoid of any information.
-Indeed, reverse transcription would be similar to divide by zero and is thus impossible.
+Finally, the reverse transcribed simplicial quantum state is $(w_{\scriptscriptstyle \Lambda}, \mathcal{W}_{\scriptscriptstyle \Lambda})$.
+From the demonstration in Sec. (\ref{computew}), this explicit method is consistent with the purification procedure and provides the same result. \paragraph{} On the other hand, in \emph{blind windows}, the rank of the set $\{v_{i}\}$ is less than $r$ and may even be reduced to 1.
+This occurs specifically when the window carries no information.
+For instance this happens when the current window is complementary of a principal window (see Sec. \ref{MUB} below) because in that case all information is concentrated in the principal window and then the current window is devoid of any information or rather the only information is the rank $r$ of the state.
+As a result, the window is unable to serve as a \enquote{source window}.
+However, reverse transcription is still possible by purifying the window as we saw just above.